MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 | Degree of strategic business impact | (4+3)/2 = **3.5** | (5+4.3)/2 = **4.7** | (3+3)/2 = **3** |
 | Degree of executional fit | (3.7+4.3)/2 = **4** | (4+4.3)/2 = **4.2** | (3+4)/2 = **3.5** |

-Using our two equations, we can see where each of these use cases fall on this chart.
+Using our two equations, we can see where each of these use cases falls on this chart.

 :::image type="content" source="media/18_Use_Case_Prioritization.jpg" alt-text="Example chart with four equally sized rectangles making up each of the quadrants" border="false" :::